KelvinHoKaHim/aggregators/README.md

 3. synthetic_problems.py : all synthetic problems that would be used in the experiment
 4. fairness_classification_gpu.py : run the fairness benchmark
 5. fairness_classification_gpu.py : run the fairness benchmark with gpu acceleration
+6. plot_from_data.py : plot graphs for synthetic problems
+7. plot_fairness.py : plot graphs for two objective fairness benchmark
+8. plot_fairness.py : plot graphs for three objective fairness benchmark

 # How to run experiment

 To run experiment, run `python3 run_experiemtn.py`.
 When the code is running, the scipt would create folder `experiment result` to store all graphs, csv's, and pickle files.

+Similarly,

-To change experiment settings, edit these lists which can be found at the beginnging of the code.
+To change experiment settings, edit these lists which can be found at the beginning of the code (or in the first line of `if __name__ == "__main__"` for fairness benchmark).

 1. aggregators : Those aggregator that will be used in the experiment.
 To include more aggregtors, import the aggregators and include them in the array.
 Note that all aggregators are functions with typing `aggregators(jacobian : torch.Tensor) -> Tuple[torch.Tensor, torch.Tensor]`.
 The input is a $n$ by $m$ jacobian, where $n$ is the number of task, and $m$ is the dimension of $x$.
 The output is a tuple ($d$, $\alpha$). $d$ is a 1D tensor of length $m$ that represents the descent direction, and $\alpha$ 1D tensor of length $n$ that represents the weighting.